 Where should I look at to pre-rotate them for the PAL registration ?

-#10 Updated by Sandro Santilli almost 5 years ago
+#10 Updated by Sandro Santilli about 5 years ago

 - Assignee changed from Larry Shaffer to Sandro Santilli

 - Status changed from Open to Closed

 Label placement (for horizontal and parallel) is supported as of commit 917cee0510cdba4a52cae4a785a974808ecb7a56